 Day Hike Packing List: Must-Have Hiking Gear

-Why is a day hike packing list important?
+Why is a day hike packing list essential?
 Over the years, I learned that while a day hike may seem nothing to think much about, especially if it’s an easy one, you always have to be prepared.
 Here’s my list of essential hiking gear.

 Day hike packing list and must-have hiking gear